6 min read

 Other Maintenance

-A soil test will tell identify necessary nutrients, so a fertility program could begin at the start of the second growing season.
-In order to keep the trunk straight, make sure the lateral branches stay subordinate to the central leader.
-The lateral branches should be smaller in diameter as well as height to the central leader.
-If a lateral branch competes for the central leader position, a fork will develop and will be a weak place in the tree and be subject to splitting during a storm.
+Fertilizing is not recommended the first year, but weed control, mulching, and irrigation are recommended.
+Unless there are damaged limbs, wait until the second year to do any corrective pruning.
+Leaves make roots, so remove as few leaves as possible.
+A soil test will identify necessary nutrients, so a fertility program could begin at the start of the second growing season.
+To keep the trunk straight, make sure the lateral branches stay subordinate to the central leader.
+The lateral branches should be smaller in diameter and height to the central leader.
+If a lateral branch competes for the central leader position, a fork will develop.
+This will be a weak place in the tree and subject to splitting during a storm.